quisquous/cactbot/docs/LogGuide.md

 - ffxivmon
 - cactbot make_timeline utility

+In the past,
+cactbot used to use [ACT log lines](#act-log-lines) for all triggers but has switched to using network log lines instead as they have more information.
+Timelines still use ACT log lines for syncing (for now).

 If you [import a network log file into ACT](#importing-an-old-fight), then it you can view the ACT log lines in the fight.

 ### ACT Log Lines

-These are the log lines that come out of the ffxiv plugin at runtime and are exposed to plugins for triggers.
+These are the log lines that come out of the ffxiv plugin at runtime and are also exposed to plugins for triggers.
 These are what the [View Logs](#viewing-logs-after-a-fight) option in ACT shows.

 Data in ACT log lines is separated by colons, i.e. `:`.